 If you find for the plaintiff [on the plaintiff’s [specify type of claim] claim], you must determine the plaintiff’s damages.
-The plaintiff has the burden of proving damages by a preponderance of the evidence.
-Damages means the amount of money that will reasonably and fairly compensate the plaintiff for any injury you find was caused by the defendant.
+The plaintiff [name] has the burden of proving damages by a preponderance of the evidence.
+Damages means the amount of money that will reasonably and fairly compensate the plaintiff [name] for any injury you find was caused by the defendant [name].
 You should consider the following:

 [Insert types of damages.
 See Instruction 5.2 (Measures of Types of Damages)]